 5. Collaborate with college faculty when needed to redesign curriculum as necessary to meet the needs of programs and transfer pathways requiring BIO courses to include laboratory skills, instrumentation, web-based and hybrid sections.
 Provide input needed for Unit Planning (funding, equipment needs, curriculum changes etc.).

 This position requires a minimum of a master’s degree in either Biology, Botany, Microbiology, Anatomy & Physiology or other closely related field.
 Preference will be given to candidates who can demonstrate documentation of successful teaching experience at the community college/undergraduate level.
 A Ph.D. in Biology or a related field is a plus.
 Experience with curriculum development, outcomes assessment, and/or grant writing is very desirable.

 SKILLS AND ABILITIES

 Candidates should possess excellent written, oral and organizational skills with the ability to communicate effectively with students, faculty, staff, administration and community partners.
-Candidates should have experience with online course learning management systems (D2L, Blackboard, Canvas etc.) and online publisher-based learning systems (Pearson’s Mastering, McGraw Hill Connect, WileyPlus etc.).
+Candidates should have experience with online course learning management systems (D2L, Blackboard, Canvas, etc.) and online publisher-based learning systems (Pearson’s Mastering, McGraw Hill Connect, WileyPlus, Cengage, etc.).
 Candidates must possess foundational skills in the laboratory and field settings and be able to convey these skills and methodologies to students.
-The candidate should be able to use sophisticated laboratory equipment including but not limited to: Lab-Quest Vernier probe-ware (or similar), Microscopes, instrumentation (like PCR, Spectrophotometers, chromatography, Electrophoresis etc.).
+The candidate should be able to use sophisticated laboratory equipment including but not limited to: Lab-Quest Vernier probe-ware (or similar), Microscopes, Electronic Balances, instrumentation (PCR, Spectrophotometers, Electrophoresis etc.).
 Experience with faculty advising is preferred.